BenCaunt/CTRL-ALT-FTC/advanced/motion-profiling.md

 ### Why do we need motion profiling?

 Imagine that we're trying to move our robot along a 1D line to a certain reference position.
-If we wanted this movement to be precise, we could use a PID controller with our reference and current position, but there's an issue.
+If we wanted this movement to be precise, we could use a PID controller with our reference and current position.
+However, there is an issue.
 Unless the distance to our reference point is very small, our error at the start will be very large, which is going to cause a correspondingly large motor input.

-For most FTC robots, applying maximum power from a standstill position will cause _slip_, which is undesirable because it results in non-smooth movement, traction loss, and messes up wheel odometry.
+For most FTC robots, applying maximum power from a standstill position will cause _slip_, which is undesirable because it results in rough movement, traction loss, and disrupted wheel odometry.

 ### Limiting Acceleration

-The trivial method to limit acceleration is to cap the output of the PID Controller, but we can do better.
+The trivial method to limit acceleration is to cap the output of the PID controller, but this has negative consequences towards system performance.
+We can do better.

 What if we could directly choose a maximum acceleration?
-And a maximum deceleration too? (slip also occurs when we decelerate too quickly!).
-What if we also wanted to specify a maximum velocity because we may know that some velocities are too high to control reasonably?
+And a maximum deceleration too?
+(Slip also occurs when we decelerate too quickly!).
+What if we also wanted to specify a maximum velocity, because we may know that some velocities are too high to control reasonably?

-That's where motion profiling comes in!
+That's where motion profiling comes in.

 ### What are motion profiles?

 Motion profiles define a trajectory for our reference over a certain time period.
 For every time in this period, the motion profile tells what reference we should be at.
 The trajectory ends at our target reference.
 Essentially, motion profiles smoothly move our PID's reference point to limit acceleration and velocity.
-Motion profiling lets us move our robot and its mechanisms far more smoothly and consistently.
+Motion profiling lets us move our robot and its mechanisms more smoothly and consistently.

-To use it, we set our PID's reference to whatever the motion profile tells us to, given the current time.
+To use utilize a motion profile, we set our PID's reference point to whatever the motion profile tells us to, given the current time.

 ### Trapezoidal motion profiles

 The most common type of motion profile in FTC is the trapezoidal motion profile.
-It's named that way because it results in a target velocity reference graph that looks like a trapezoid, since it's limiting acceleration and velocity.
+It's named that way because it results in a target velocity reference graph that looks like a trapezoid, since it is limiting acceleration and velocity.

 <figure><img src="../.gitbook/assets/motion_profile.png" alt=""><figcaption></figcaption></figure>

 It consists of three phrases: acceleration, cruise, and deceleration.
-In the first phase, the target velocity increases by the maximum acceleration, in the cruise phase the target velocity doesn't change, and the target velocity decreases by the maximum acceleration, ending at a target velocity of 0.
+In the first phase, the target velocity increases at the maximum acceleration.
+In the cruise phase, the target velocity doesn't change.
+Finally, the target velocity decreases by the maximum acceleration, ending at a target velocity of 0.

-Trapezoidal motion profiles are relatively simple, and they're going to be sufficient for smooth and precise motion for pretty much any type of mechanism in FTC.
+Trapezoidal motion profiles are relatively simple, and they are typically sufficient for smooth and precise motion for most mechanisms in FTC.

 #### How do we implement trapezoidal motion profiling?